4-4-080 PARKING, LOADING AND DRIVEWAY REGULATIONS:

 a.
 Industrial, Warehouse and Shopping Center Uses:

 i.
-Driveways shall not exceed forty percent (40%) of the street frontage.
+Driveway width (aggregate width if more than one driveway exists) shall not exceed forty percent (40%) of the street frontage.

 ii.
 The width of any driveway shall not exceed fifty feet (50') exclusive of the radii of the returns or taper section, the measurement being made parallel to the centerline of the street roadway.

 b.
 Single Family and Duplex Uses: The maximum width of single loaded garage driveways shall not exceed nine feet (9') and double loaded garage driveways shall not exceed sixteen feet (16').
+If a garage is not present on the subject property the maximum width of a driveway shall be sixteen feet (16').
 (Ord.
 5517, 12-14-2009)

 4. Maximum Number of Driveways Based Upon Land Use:

 a.
-Industrial, Warehouse and Shopping Center Uses: There shall not be more than two (2) driveways for each three hundred thirty feet (330') of street frontage on property under unified ownership or control.
+Industrial, Warehouse and Shopping Center Uses: There shall be no more than two (2) driveways for each three hundred thirty feet (330') of street frontage serving any one property or among abutting properties under unified ownership or control.
+For each additional one hundred sixty five feet (165') of street frontage an additional driveway may be allowed.

 5. Driveway Angle – Minimum: The angle between any driveway and the street roadway or curb line shall not be less than forty five degrees (45°).